-As indicated by Figure 2.3, 48.6% of respondents to the Generations of Talent Study who work in India report that they do not have child or elder care responsibilities, while 16.6% have child care responsibilities, 25.2% have elder care responsibilities, and 9.6% provide both child and elder care.
-Across the worksites in India, the percentage of respondents with child care responsibilities (16.6%) is significantly lower than the respondents working in the "old-developed" countries (40.3%) as well as the other "young-developing" countries (30.5%).
-On the other hand, the worksites in India have a considerably higher percentage of respondents with elder care responsibilities (25.2%) compared to the "old-developed" countries (7.1%) and the other "young-developing" countries (12.6%).
-There are no statistically significant differences in the percentages of respondents with neither child nor elder care responsibilities as well as both child and elder care responsibilities between the worksites in India and the two country clusters (see Table 4.1b).
+As indicated by Figure 2.3, 44.5% of respondents to the Generations of Talent Study who work in China report that they do not have child or elder care responsibilities, while 31.9% have child care responsibilities, 11.5% have elder care responsibilities, and 12.0% provide both child and elder care.
+Across the worksites in China, the percentage of respondents with child care responsibilities (31.9%) is lower than that among the respondents working in the "old-developed" countries (40.3%).
+Moreover, the percentage of respondents with elder care responsibilities at the worksites in China is higher (11.5%) than that among the respondents working in the "old-developed" countries (7.1%), but lower than the other "young-developing" countries (15.6%).
+Also, worksites in China have a higher percentage of respondents with both child and elder care responsibilities (12.0%) compared to the worksites in the "old-developed" countries (6.8%) and the other "young-developing" countries (7.3%).
+There are no statistically significant differences in the percentages of respondents with neither child nor elder care responsibilities between worksites in China and the two country clusters (see Table 4.1b).